mjedwards/web_browser_eng/README.md

 The goal of this project is to help me grow my knowledge of web browsers and how they are engineered.
-This is facilitated by creating my own browser using python.
-My browser will initially start off as a very simple browser.
-It will be able to take url receive some data, parse the body, and return the information.
-There will be more to include overtime as my knowledge grows.
+This is facilitated by creating my browser using Python.
+My browser will initially start as a very simple browser.
+It will be able to take the URL to receive some data, parse the body, and return the information.
+There will be more to include over time as my knowledge grows.
 This project follows the lessons in this digital book https://browser.engineering/.